Nikoleta79/RealEstateCareapp/README.md

 # Accessibility

-It it possible for keboard users, go back buttons for better use and usage of the app, dark mode and light mode.
+It it possible to use the go back buttons for better use and navigation of the app, dark mode and light mode.
 Both of them have contrast on text so it can be accessible for all users.
 Notifications have also be activated to be updated, also alert messages when you fail to login or when you go back to the dashboard or when you change your password.
 Letting the user know what they are doing.
 Moreover to ensure that the application is accessible to all users, I have followed key accessibility guidelines:

 1. Semantic HTML: Appropriate use of HTML elements like < button>, < header>, < footer>, and < nav> to provide context for assistive technologies.
 2. Keyboard Navigation: All interactive elements, including buttons and links, are navigable using a mouse, and focus styles are provided to improve accessibility.